johnlevs/message_serializer/README.md

 		};
 	}; // namespace LED
 ```
-A few extra feilds are added:
+A few extra felids are added:
-- `SIZE` is a constant value which contains the actual size of an equivilent byte array containing all the field data. (sum of the size of all the feilds, excludes any padding, ect...)
+- `SIZE` is a constant value which contains the actual size of an equivalent byte array containing all the field data. (sum of the size of all the felids, excludes any padding, ect...)
 - `wordID` returns an enumerated value of the word ID.
 Those are defined at the top of the header file (see below).
 WordIds are prefixed with the namespace to avoid conflicts due to the global scope.